JoseLuisSR/springboot-activemq/point-to-point/producer/README.md

 Spring Boot can automatically configure a ConnectionFactory when it detects ActiveMQ is available on the class-path.
 We are using ActiveMQConfiguration class to declare @Beans to get the DefaultJmsListenerContainerFactory and use Jackson to convert classes to and from JSON.
-The annotation @EnableJMS enable methods using @JmsListener annotation to consume messages from ActiveMQ queue.
+Configuration class has the @EnableJMS that enables detection of methods using
+@JmsListener annotation to call those each time the broker receive a message.

 To set up dispatch policies like Round Robin and Strict Order is necessary registry Bean to return PolicyMap: